-25.All balance sheet and P&L projections over the years 2018 to 2020 shall be carried out on the basis of the applicable accounting valid on 1 January 2018.
-This means that for banks commencing to report under IFRS 9 in 2018, the 2018 EU-wide stress test takes the impact of the introduction of IFRS 9 into account in starting point data as well as in the projections of banks.
-For the purposes of the exercise, banks shall recognise the effect of the introduction in capital as of 1 January 2018.
-In addition, banks need to restate selected information as starting point for projections for specific risk types, e.g. the starting level of credit risk provisions.
-Banks are not required to anticipate other changes to the accounting and tax regimes that come into effect after the launch of the exercise.
+- 25.All balance sheet and P&L projections over the years 2018-2020 shall be carried out on the basis of the applicable accounting valid on 1 January 2018.
+This means that, for banks commencing to report under IFRS 9 in the first quarter of 2018, the 2018 EU-wide stress test takes the impact of the introduction of IFRS 9 into account in starting point data as well as in the projections of banks. - 26.For the purposes of the exercise, banks shall recognise the effect of the introduction of IFRS 9 in capital as of 1 January 2018.
+In addition, banks need to restate selected information as a starting point for projections for specific risk types, e.g. the starting level of credit risk provisions. - 27.Banks are not required to anticipate other changes to the accounting and tax regimes that come into effect after the launch of the exercise.
 The regimes that are valid as at the launch of the exercise should be applied during every year of the time horizon of the stress test.
 However, for the purpose of the EU-wide stress test, banks are asked to apply a common simplified tax rate of 30%.
 Historical values until 2017 should be reported based on the regimes that were valid for the corresponding reporting dates, unless banks were required to restate their public accounts.

-- 26.The EU-wide stress test is conducted on the assumption of a static balance sheet as in previous exercises.
+- 28. The EU-wide stress test is conducted on the assumption of a static balance sheet as in previous exercises.
 This assumption applies on a solo, sub-consolidated and consolidated basis for both the baseline as well as the adverse scenario.
-Assets and liabilities that mature within the time horizon of the exercise should be replaced with similar financial instruments in terms of type, credit quality at date of maturity, and original maturity as at the start of the exercise.
+Assets and liabilities that mature within the time horizon of the exercise should be replaced with similar financial instruments in terms of type, currency, credit quality at date of maturity, and original maturity as at the start of the exercise.
 No workout or cure of S3 assets is assumed in the exercise.
-In particular, no capital measures taken after the reference date 31 December 2017 are to be assumed. - 27.
-Furthermore, in the exercise, it is assumed that banks maintain the same business mix and model (in terms of geographical range, product strategies and operations) throughout the time horizon.
-With respect to the P&L, revenue and costs, assumptions made by banks should be in line with the constraints of zero growth and a stable business mix. - 28.The static balance sheet assumption should also be assumed for assets and liabilities denominated in currencies other than the domestic (reporting) currency i.e. assets and liabilities remain fixed in the reporting currency.
-In case the euro is not the reporting currency, all stock projections should be translated by applying the exchange rate as of 31 December 2017.
-In particular, FX effects should not have an impact on the projection of REA.
-Constraints regarding the impact on P&L items are defined in section 6. - 29.
-There are no exemptions from the static balance sheet assumption.
-In particular, it also applies to those institutions subject to mandatory restructuring plans formally agreed with the European Commission that are included in the sample at the request of the competent authority (see paragraph 10).
-Similarly, any divestments, capital measures or other transactions that were not completed before 31 December 2017, even if they were agreed upon before this date, should not be taken into account in the projections.
+In particular, no capital measures taken after the reference date 31 December 2017 are to be assumed. - 29.Furthermore, in the exercise, it is assumed that banks maintain the same business mix and model (in terms of geographical range, product strategies and operations) throughout the time horizon.
+With respect to the P&L, revenue and costs, assumptions made by banks should be in line with the constraints of zero growth and a stable business mix.